bobrokerson/challenge/README.md

   * The making of a Manager
   * The Linear Algebra Survival Guide
   * SQL for data analysis O'Reilly
+  * Pandas for Everyone Python Data Analysis by Daniel Y. Chen

 # DS topics
   1. Basic Python